Skip to footer content

 sockjs NPM (How It Works For Developers): Figure 3 - SockJS Server complying configuration output

-Cross-Origin Requests (CORS): Take care of the test server that handles CORS settings effectively if your server and client are on separate domains.
+Cross-Origin Requests (CORS): Ensure your server handles CORS settings effectively if your server and client are on separate domains.

-Error Handling: By the specifications of your application, implement error handling and security measures in browser limit (such as authentication and authorization).
+Error Handling: Implement error handling and security measures (such as authentication and authorization) as per the specifications of your application.

 Deployment: Set up HTTPS for secure connections and configure SockJS and your server for deployment environments.

-This configuration offers a fundamental basis for establishing real-time communication between a web client and a web server, using SockJS.
-Depending on the requirements and architecture of your particular application, adjustments can be required.
+This configuration offers a fundamental basis for establishing real-time communication between a web client and a web server using SockJS.
+Depending on the requirements and architecture of your particular application, adjustments may be required.

 Setting up a web application that makes use of SockJS's real-time communication capabilities and integrates IronPDF for dynamic PDF creation is the first step in getting started with SockJS and IronPDF.
 Here's a starting point guide: